threefoldfoundation/threefold_data/content/person/ehab_hassan/ehab_hassan.md

 rank: 3
 memberships: [tech]
 category: [foundation]
-bio: I am a person who is positive about every aspect of life.
-Senior Graphic Designer & Web Developer, fell in love with ThreeFold.
-I dream about a world where everyone can be happy.
+bio: Positive person in every every aspect of life.
+Senior Graphic Designer & Web Developer at ThreeFold.
+Fell in love with ThreeFold as I dream about the world where everyone can be happy.
-excerpt: I am a person who is positive about every aspect of life.
+excerpt: Positive person in every every aspect of life.
 linkedin: https://www.linkedin.com/in/ehab-hassan-a00897116/
 websites: https://threefold.tech
 projects: [threefold_tech]